Zaid-Ajaj/the-elmish-book/chapters/commands/failing-async.md

 # Failing Asynchronous Operations

-The function `Cmd.fromAsync` we implemented in the previous section works nicely when the `Async<'t>` are pure and they cannot fail such as `async { return Increment }`.
-However, in F# it possible to throw exceptions inside `async` expressions and `Cmd.fromAsync` doesn't account for it.
+The function `Cmd.fromAsync` we implemented in the previous section works nicely when the `Async<'t>` expression do not throw any exceptions such as `async { return Increment }`.
+However, in F# it still possible to throw exceptions inside `async` expressions and `Cmd.fromAsync` doesn't account for it.

-When creating a command from an `Async<'t>` that can fail, we treat this failure as an event: in case of failure, dispatch a message to communicate back to the Elmish program that something went wrong, in which case you could change the state and re-render to tell the user that something went wrong.
+When creating a command from an `Async<'t>` that can fail, instead of throwing an exception we treat this failure as an event: in case of failure, dispatch a message to communicate back to the Elmish program that something went wrong, in which case you could change the state and re-render to tell the user that something went wrong.

-Here is one possible implementation of an async command that handles errors:
+Here is one possible re-implementation of `Cmd.fromAsync` that can handle errors:
 ```fsharp
 let fromAsyncSafe (operation: Async<Msg>) (onError: exn -> Msg) : Cmd<Msg> =
     let delayedCmd (dispatch: Msg -> unit) : unit =